glouppe/info8002-large-scale-data-systems/lecture5.md

 # Read/Write Epoch consensus

-- The epoch consensus is **initialized** with the state of the most recently aborted epoch consensus instance.
+- Let **initialize** the *Read/Write Epoch consensus* algorithm with the state of the most recently aborted epoch consensus instance.
-    - The state contains a timestamp and value.
+    - The state contains a timestamp $valts$ and value $val$.
     - Passing the state to the next epoch consensus serves the *validity* and *lock-in* properties.
 - The algorithm involves *two rounds of messages* from the leader to all processes.
     - The leader **writes** its proposal value to all processes, who store the epoch timestamp and the value in their state, and acknowledge this to the leader.
     - When the leader receives enough acknowledgements, it decides this value.
-    - However, if the leader of some previous epoch already decided some value, then no other value should be decided (to not violate *lock-in*).
+    - However, if the leader of some previous epoch already decided some value $val$, then no other value should be decided (to not violate *lock-in*).
-    - To prevent this, the leader first **reads** the state of the processes which return `State` messages.
+    - To prevent this, the leader first **reads** the state of the processes, which return `State` messages.
     - The leader receives a quorum of `State` messages and choses the value that comes with the highest timestamp, if one exists.
     - The leader *decides* and broadcasts its decision to all processes, which then decide too.
-- We assume a majority of correct processes.
+- We assume a **majority of correct processes**.

 ---